Modulbeschreibung

 business model innovation, strategy under extreme uncertainty, internal and external

-growth of companies, etc. These topics my be subject to modification.
+growth of companies, etc. These topics my be subject to modification, or a selection of topics micht be discussed in class.

 • Case studies/examples; Application, discussion, limitation of strategic tools